MichaelOryan/card-deck/README.md

 Upcoming - Next Major Update
 ------------------------------------------

-Next task it to go over all the code and make sure it makes sense.
+Next task it to go over all the code and make sure it makes sense. *Header files have had a pass over them and re-formatted for clarity*

 Cut out functions that don't need to be there or accessed publically.

-Make sure everything maintains the same style and consistency.
+Make sure everything maintains the same style, consistency and easy to read.

-Maybe if it makes sense to define std::vector<Card> as a typedef of Pile.
+Maybe if it makes sense to define std::vector<Card> as a typedef of Pile.  *Done*

-typedef std::vector<Card> Pile;
+typedef std::vector<Card> Pile; *Done use Deck::Pile or Deck::Hand*

 Long term
 ------------------------------------------